Tips for Docking a Personal Watercraft

 Get to Know Your PWC

-Practice Docking in Varying Weather Conditions
+Practice Docking Your PWC in Varying Weather Conditions

 Start by practicing at times when there’s no wind or current.
 As your skills and confidence grow in calm conditions, you’ll need to graduate to practicing docking when the wind is up and the water is moving.
 This way you’ll learn how the weather conditions affect maneuvering your PWC.

-Try Docking in Open Water
+Practice Docking Your PWC in Open Water

 Use a buoy or a similar stationary object in the water as your practice dock.
 If you can’t find a suitable object, tie a couple of life vests together, toss them in the water and use them as your floating marker.
-Approach and try to stop beside your floating marker to learn how much momentum your PWC carries, and to gauge its stopping distances.
+Approach and try to stop beside your marker to learn how much momentum your PWC carries, and to gauge its stopping distances.
 Once you’re adept at docking by a marker in calm conditions, try against stronger winds and currents.
-Approach the floating marker from multiple directions to see how varying weather conditions affect your PWC’s maneuverability.
+Also, approach the floating marker from multiple directions to see how varying weather conditions affect your PWC’s maneuverability.